vivekkishore/chatbot/README.md

 # chatbot
-Learning in the way of working with chatbots
+Learnings in the way of working with chatbots